niemaDev/TryHackMe-Linux-Networking-Writeup/README.md

 ## Summary & Reflection

 Honestly, these labs were really fun and useful!
-The Linux one was my favorite because I got to actually type commands and see things happen.
-I already knew some basic commands but I learned new stuff like `grep` which is really useful for finding things in files.
+The Linux one was my scary before this lab but know i become familiar to it.
+I already knew some basic commands and practice them in kali linux but I learned new stuff like `grep` which is really useful for finding things in files.

 The networking rooms helped me understand how the internet actually works.
 Before this, I knew what an IP address was but I didn't really understand MAC addresses or why we need both.
 Now I get it - IP is like your home address and MAC is like your physical house, both are needed!